accs-uaa/land-cover-accuracy/README.md

-# accuracy-toolbox
+# Land Cover Accuracy Toolbox
-Python-based ArcGIS toolbox for assessing accuracy of landcover maps compared to a set of ground-truth points.
+Python-based ArcGIS toolbox for assessing accuracy of land cover maps compared to a set of ground truth points.

 ## Getting Started